ontologyportal/sigmakee/README.txt

 Introduction
 ============

+Please read these notes thoroughly.
+Most installation issues result from not carefully following the instructions.

-You can follow the steps below to do a manual installation on linux.
+You can follow the steps below to do a manual installation on linux or Mac.
 This procedure assumes that you start from your home directory and are happy with having directories created there.
 The sed command below attempts to modify ~/.sigmakee/KBs/config.xml to conform to your local paths.
 If your paths differ, then you may need to edit your config.xml manually.
-If you are running tomcat on vagrant or another VM, you may need to change the port value from 8080 .
+If you are running tomcat on vagrant or another VM, you may need to change the port value from 8080.
+If you are running on a server, rather than your localhost you'll need to set the hostname parameter in your config.xml file.
 E will only work if your $TMPDIR is set correctly.
 No particular version of tomcat is required.
 If you load a different version of tomcat, be sure to change $CATALINA_HOME and your paths to conform to the version.
-If you use a different mirror or version you'll need to change the wget commend below.
+If you use a different mirror or version you'll need to change the wget commend below and Oracle Java appears to now have a key embedded in their URL that will change every time.
 Change "theuser" below to your user name.

 System preparation on Linux